The Case for Time in Causal DAGs: Implications for Statistical Causality

-\paragraph{Implications for causal effect estimation and causally robust prediction.} A central benefit of causal DAGs is the do-calculus \parencite{pearl1995causal}, which enables assessing the identifiability and selecting suitable control variables for a causal effect of interest.
-However, the temporal relationship between variables may already provide useful information about suitable control variables.
-This would explain why the potential outcomes framework enjoys great popularity for causal inference in the applied sciences \parencite[see e.g.][]{angrist2009mostly,imbens2015causal}, seemingly without a need for DAGs.
-Incorporating time into causal DAGs is likely to help outline the advantage DAGs can offer more clearly.
+\paragraph{Causal effect estimation and causally robust prediction} A central benefit of causal DAGs is the do-calculus \parencite{pearl1995causal}, which enables assessing identifiability and selecting suitable control variables for a causal effect of interest.
+However, the temporal relationship between variables may already provide useful information about suitable control variables, which explains why the potential outcomes framework enjoys great popularity for causal inference in the applied sciences \parencite[see e.g.][]{angrist2009mostly,imbens2015causal}, seemingly without a need for causal DAGs.
+Incorporating time into causal DAGs is likely to help outline the advantage they can offer more clearly.
 Taking time into account also provides a new perspective on the task of causally robust prediction \parencite{buehlmann2020invariance}, and the promise of causal DAGs for machine learning \parencite[][]{scholkopf2019causality}.
-In so far as variables correspond to single time points, causally robust prediction essentially amounts to predicting in the time order using the directly preceding causally relevant time points.
-Yet, many variables of interest may be composite variables with cyclic causal relationships, which could explain why the practical usefulness of causally robust machine learning remains to be demonstrated \parencite{nastl2024causalpredictors}.
+In so far as variables correspond to single time points, causally robust prediction essentially amounts to predicting in the time order using quantities at the directly preceding causally relevant time points.
+However, many variables of interest may be composite variables with cyclic causal relationships, which could explain why the practical usefulness of causal machine learning remains to be demonstrated \parencite{nastl2024causalpredictors}.